 Some pictures were taken

-using camera lenses attached to the cameras and guided by the main telescope.
+using DSLR cameras piggy-backed and guided by the main telescope.
 This gives

 camera (Canon 450D or 1100D) and a 400mm lens the field of view is about

 2.5 degrees.
 I have also been using Digital SLRs through my main scope,